sebbdk/AS3TMXLoader/README.md

 AS3TMXLoader
 ============

-Parses a XML Tiled TMX file and loads assets and creates bitmap layers
+Parses a XML Tiled TMX file, loads assets, and creates bitmap layers that are ready for usage in your app/game.

-#Note:
+#Important!:
 I wrote this to scratch my own itch, use it any way you like.
 Oh and this is a alpha so breaking changes are liable to happen since this was hastily written.